For more ELYSIUM’S PASSAGE Blog Posts, go to

 ‘They took your body to a hospital in Santiago.’

 ‘Really?
-But why would they return me to the ravine while I was still unconscious?
+Why would they return me to the ravine while I was still unconscious?
 That doesn’t make sense.’

 ‘You’re right; that doesn’t make sense,’ Eli said.
 ‘Why would they bring your body back?’